mr-kaveh/hd-istio-poc/L4/README.md

 ```

 -   **DestinationRule**: Defines policies that apply to traffic intended for a service after routing has occurred.
--   **host**: Specifies the service to which the rule applies (`my-tcp-service`).
+-   **host**: Specifies the service to which the rule applies (`hd-tcp-service`).
 -   **trafficPolicy**: Contains the traffic management policies.
     -   **loadBalancer**: Specifies the load balancing strategy.
 Here,  `ROUND_ROBIN`  is used to distribute traffic evenly across all instances of the service.
     -   **tls**: Configures the TLS settings for the service.
-        -   **mode: ISTIO_MUTUAL**: Enables mutual TLS (mTLS) for traffic to  `my-tcp-service`.
+        -   **mode: ISTIO_MUTUAL**: Enables mutual TLS (mTLS) for traffic to  `hd-tcp-service`.
 This means that both the client and the server must present certificates to authenticate each other, ensuring secure communication.

 #### 2. PeerAuthentication